 Open To

-Ph.D. students in the humanities and social sciences who would be in the last year of the degree during the award year.
+Ph.D. students in the humanities and social sciences who will be in the last year of their Ph.D. degree during the award year.

-At this time four David M. Rubenstein Rare Book & Manuscript Library Internships are available: Advertising History Intern, Archival Processing Intern, Eleonore Jantz Curatorial Intern, and Eleonore Jantz Reference Intern.
-These are nine-month internships, running from September 1 through May 31.
+At this time, four David M. Rubenstein Rare Book & Manuscript Library Internships are available: Advertising History Intern, Eleanore Jantz Processing and Cataloging Intern, Eleonore Jantz Curatorial Intern, and Eleonore Jantz Reference Intern.
+These are nine-month internships, running through the fall and spring semesters.
 Each provides an annual stipend (equivalent to the Graduate School-recommended Arts and Sciences nine-month stipend established each year), as well as tuition and mandatory fees.
 In addition, The Graduate School will pay the health insurance premium for recipients who enroll in the Duke Student Medical Insurance Plan.

 Established as a cooperative venture between the Duke University Libraries and the Graduate School, these internships offer hands-on experience in the acquisition of rare materials, the process of preparing them for use, and research and teaching with primary source materials.
-Past interns have used what they learned to develop new courses and assignments, to move into a career as an archivist or historian, and to publish original research drawn from RL collections.
+Past interns have used what they learned to develop new courses and assignments; to move into a career as a scholar, librarian, archivist or museum curator; and to publish original research drawn from RL collections.
 The Rubenstein Rare Book & Manuscript Library Interns work an average of 15 hours per week, including some evening hours in the case of the Reference Intern.

 After appropriate training, interns will be responsible for the following functions:

-- The Eleanore Jantz Reference Intern will work with the Rubenstein Library Research Services department to provide reference services throught remote platforms, in-person consultation, and regular reading room shifts; assist in preparing and leading instruction sessions with primary sources for undergraduates; and may participate in outreach, exhibits, and other activities to support the use of the Rubenstein's collections.
+• The Eleanore Jantz Reference Intern will work with the Rubenstein Library Research Services department to provide reference services through remote platforms, in-person consultation, and regular reading room shifts; assist in preparing and leading instruction sessions with primary sources for undergraduates; and may participate in outreach, exhibits, and other activities to support the use of the Rubenstein's collections.

 Eligibility